gbarrile/PopEcoModeling/README.md

 ```

 ### Downloading code/data from this repository
-Simply hit the **Download ZIP** button at the top-right of this page (scroll up to see it).
+Simply click the **Code** dropdown button at the top-right of this page (scroll up to see it).
+Then hit **Download ZIP** in the dropdown menu.
 If you're not sure where to save it, just download and unzip to your Desktop.

 ---